 San Diego recently topped the list of America’s most charitable communities.
 Our city’s nonprofit sector—including staff, beneficiaries, donors, volunteers, and advocates—is a force to be reckoned with.

 Nonprofits are uniquely equipped to meet needs in ways government programs and for-profits cannot.
-They are nimble, efficient and, because they rely on the community they serve for support, inherently collaborative.
+They are nimble, efficient, and, because they rely on the community they serve for support, inherently collaborative.
 Within the food system, San Diego’s nonprofits count chefs, educators, farmers, donors, and food policy advocates among their stakeholders.

-In this story series we’re taking a look at food nonprofits and the solutions they generate within our regional food system.
+We’re taking a look at food nonprofits and the solutions they generate within our regional food system.
 We’ll highlight three core areas of impact—social enterprise, food justice, and community engagement—and introduce you to the organizations working at the frontlines.
 Up first: social enterprise.

 Outdated or antiquated nonprofits fall flat in the face of San Diego’s enterprising charities while more and more nonprofits are launching revenue-generating programs to address community needs.
 Their social enterprises solve societal problems while turning a profit and reinvesting the money to do more good.